Namibia travel destination

 Airport WiFi

-Free WiFi available at Hosea Kutako International Airport (Windhoek), but speed and reliability vary.
+Free WiFi is available at Hosea Kutako International Airport, though speeds can be inconsistent.

 Recommended Data